flatcar-archive/flatcar-docs/os/installing-to-disk.md

 ## Using Flatcar Linux

 Now that you have a machine booted it is time to play around.
-Check out the [Container Linux Quickstart][quickstart] guide or dig into [more specific topics][docs-root].
+Check out the [Flatcar Linux Quickstart][quickstart] guide or dig into [more specific topics][docs-root].

 [quickstart]: quickstart.md
 [docs-root]: https://github.com/coreos/docs